Parallel Lines (Dick Gaughan & Andy Irvine album): Recording of the original album

-"The Creggan White Hare" is a fairly modern ballad that Irvine learned from the singing of Vincent Donnelly from Castle Caulfield, Co.
-Tyrone, on an old BBC disc recorded in 1952 by Sean O'Boyle and Peter Kennedy.
+"The Creggan White Hare" is a fairly modern ballad that Irvine learned from the singing of Vincent Donnelly from Castle Caulfield, County Tyrone, on an old BBC disc recorded in 1952 by Sean O'Boyle and Peter Kennedy.
 It relates the hunting of hares with greyhounds, a popular pastime in many rural areas in Ireland.
 However, "the white hare of Low Creggan was too smart for them all".

 "The Lads O' The Fair" / "Leith Docks".
 The first part, sung here by Gaughan, is a modern ballad written by Brian McNeill "(...) to commemorate a piece of his home town’s social history, the Falkirk Tryst, the great meeting at which the cattle of the Highlands, herded from the north by the drove roads, would be sold to southern buyers. (...)
 The song takes three characters; a weaver who wants to sell his cloth, a drover who’s looking forward to a good drink at the end of his work, and a ploughman who wants a new job, and it lets each of them tell of their expectations of the Tryst".
 "Leith Docks" is a short instrumental coda composed by Gaughan and lasting approximately 20 seconds.

 "At Twenty-One" is the heartbreaking story of a poor young man who watches his sweetheart sail away after she gave her hand in marriage to a rich young man.
-Irvine learned it from the singing of Robert Cinnamond who lived on the banks of Lough Neagh, Co.
-Tyrone and who had many songs collected for the BBC by Sean Boyle in 1955.
+Irvine learned it from the singing of Robert Cinnamond who lived on the banks of Lough Neagh, County Tyrone and who had many songs collected for the BBC by Sean Boyle in 1955.

 "My Back Pages" / "Afterthoughts".
 The first piece is Gaughan's interpretation of Bob Dylan's song.

 "The Dodger's Song" was first recorded by the Almanac Singers in 1942, which included Woody Guthrie.
 Irvine and Gaughan "added a few extra verses for good measure".

-"Captain Thunderbolt" is usually called "The Shannonside", but Irvine learned it from Tom Moran of Mohill, Co.
-Leitrim, who had changed it to "Lough Allen Side" to make it more localized.
+"Captain Thunderbolt" is usually called "The Shannonside", but Irvine learned it from Tom Moran of Mohill, County Leitrim, who had changed it to "Lough Allen Side" to make it more localized.
 Captain Thunderbolt was a pseudonym often used by the United Irishmen around the time of the 1798 rising.

 "Captain Colston" is the story of a ship of poverty-stricken Irish emigrants being attacked by pirates on their voyage to the new world.
 However, Captain Colston's wife comes on deck "And with a pistol ball/She took the pirate captain's life".
-Irvine heard this song from Brigid Tunney and filled out the story from a longer version he learned from an old recording of Peter O'Donnell, also from Castle Caulfield, Co.
-Tyrone.
+Irvine heard this song from Brigid Tunney and filled out the story from a longer version he learned from an old recording of Peter O'Donnell, also from Castle Caulfield, County Tyrone.

 "Floo'ers O' The Forest" is Gaughan's interpretation of "Flowers of the Forest", an ancient Scottish folk tune commemorating the Scottish defeat at the Battle of Flodden in 1513.